yashwanthmg/ideal-engine/README.md

 # Bulk OPS accounts
 </h4> Company: Amazon Business - Manager: Neha Pathak - Team: Dealdesk/SMB sales

-- I onboarded top business accounts building them from zero to top revenue generating accounts, resulting in each account exceeding 20 million rupees in revenue.
+- I succesfully initaited and developed key business accounts, starting from scratch and transforming them into top revenue generators, resulting in exceeding 20 million rupees for each account.
 By employing sales expertise, I was able to identify key profitable categories and formulated effective strategies to overcome pricing challenges with our sellers and negotiated with customers for bulk orders.
 I skillfully guided the team in embracing these strategies, which not only enchanced our overall OPS but also leading to a notable boost in conversion rates and MRR.

 <h4 align ="left">
 # Streamlining process and workflow automation